ArkaB-DS/nlsCompare/README.md

 An R package to compare different packages' functions for nonlinear least squares with `nls` (base)

-This package grew out as a product of the Google Summer of Code (2021) project [`Improvements to nls()`](https://gitlab.com/nashjc/improvenls) by Arkajyoti Bhattacharjee and mentored by John Nash.
+This package grew out as a product of the Google Summer of Code (2021) project [`Improvements to nls()`](https://gitlab.com/nashjc/improvenls) by Arkajyoti Bhattacharjee and mentored by Dr. John C Nash and Dr. Heather Turner.

 ## Current Workflow